imkarki/detection-and-counting-object/README.md

 - Counts detected objects in each frame
 - Supports both image and video input
 - Can be extended for custom datasets or camera feeds
-- Works with YOLO / OpenCV / TensorFlow (depending on your setup)
+- Works with YOLO / OpenCV / TensorFlow

 ## Tech Stack
 - Python 3.13